‘Teen Mom 2’ Jenelle Evans Shares New Pictures Of Daughter Ensley On Instagram

 A photo posted by Jenelle Evans (@j_evans1219) on

-The picture shows Jenelle Evans sitting in a tub with her boyfriend David holding and feeding their daughter.
+The picture shows Jenelle Evans sitting in a tub with her boyfriend, David, holding and feeding their daughter.
 Unfortunately, the Teen Mom 2 star is no stranger to criticism.
 It appears as if she received a pretty even mix of positive and negative comments on the picture.

 “I thought milk baths were supposed to symbolize breastfeeding,” one user commented taking a jab at the fact that Jenelle claims she is breastfeeding, but the picture shows her boyfriend feeding their daughter with a bottle.

 The second photo from the photo shoot features Jenelle Evans and her daughter in a milk bath.

 “You’re my favorite work of art.????????✨ #MilkBath #EnsleyJolie,” Jenelle captioned the photo.
 The picture can be viewed below.

 You're my favorite work of art. ????????✨ #MilkBath #EnsleyJolie